soulmachines/sm-web-component/README.md

 ### Versioning

+We are using semantic release which creates releases using git tags.
+As part of our release stable pipeline we have a step to generate a json file which contains all the tags.
+This is so that it will be deployed to our CDN and we can fetch the file and determine what releases are available.

 **Web component**
 The web component is built with a environment variable called `VERSION`.
 Depending on the enviroment it will be a different value: